 Catch up with your team

 A vital part of being a successful marketing manager is ensuring your team know what they’re doing and why they’re doing it.
-As with any marketing strategy, you’re all working towards the same goal -yet sometimes this can get lost in the day-to-day running of your business.
+As with any marketing strategy, you’re all working towards the same goal - yet sometimes this can get lost in the day-to-day running of your business.
 Being a good leader comes with experience, but this skill can also be honed - talk to your team openly and have regular conversations about workload.
-Getting the most out of your team requires creating cohesion between different personalities and skills, so when it comes to delegating tasks, make sure that you give the right jobs to the right people and have daily catch ups to ensure the morale within your team stays high.
+Getting the most out of your team requires creating cohesion between different personalities and skills.
+That’s why, here at Angelfish Marketing, we hold a team meeting every day at 9:30am to make sure things kick off to a good start and stay that way, resolving issues as they arise rather than accumulating problems which just get bigger over time.
+Therefore, when it comes to delegating tasks, make sure that you give the right jobs to the right people and have daily catch ups to ensure the morale within your team stays high.

 Revise your strategy

 You know your marketing goals.
 You know them well.
 However, the path you take to reach them could change over time.
 With the world of marketing constantly evolving, it’s important to stay on the ball with industry trends and buyer behaviours so that you can adapt your strategies accordingly.
 For example, 10 years ago, outbound methods such as cold calling and print advertising used to be very effective when it came to making sales.
 But things have changed.
 People no longer want to speak to a sales team before buying a product - instead, they want to do the research themselves online.
 It’s all about pulling customers into your business by offering engaging and informative content to help them solve their questions.
 That’s why the inbound methodology was created, to help businesses attract, engage and delight their customers.
+Start by creating a simple gameplan to help plan out your 12-month marketing activities, including your goals and steps in order to reach them.
 As a b2b inbound marketing agency, we work with marketing managers in adopting these techniques, helping them to work to full capacity.

 Brainstorm new content ideas

 You don’t need to do this on a daily basis, but thinking about new blog post ideas should always be at the forefront of your mind.
 Make a note of the questions you or your clients ask regularly; these often make the basis of good blogs.
 Also, carry out some research into what people are googling to find an answer to their questions in order to form great content around this.
-After all, your content is how to pull in those all-important leads.
+After all, your content is a big part of how you will pull in those all-important leads.